-In order to offset increased costs and maintain revenue levels with increased competition from nearby golf courses, the following changes were adopted:
+In order to offset increased costs and maintain revenue levels with increased competition from nearby golf courses, Touchstone and staff are recommending the following changes:

-- Increased Frequent Player Rates by approximately 3.0% with fluctuations occurring due to rounding in order to facilitate marketing and sales using round dollar figures.
-Amended the frequent player fees to be Monday through Thursday as opposed to Monday through Friday. - Increased Green Fees by \$1. - Increased the Loyalty Program, NCGA/PWGA Shoreline Golf Club Fee for the Men's Club, Golf Cart (by rider), Member Cart, and Push/Pull Cart fees by \$1 per rider to bring them in line with the \$1 increases to the Green Fees. - Increased the NCGA/PWGA Fee for the Women's and Seniors Club by \$2 to catch up to the Men's Club rate, which have historically increased at a greater rate.
+- Increase Frequent Player Rates by approximately 3.0% with fluctuations occurring due to rounding in order to facilitate marketing and sales using round dollar figures.
+Staff also recommends amending the frequent player fees to be Monday through Thursday as opposed to Monday through Friday. - Increase Green Fees by \$1. - Increase the Loyalty Program, NCGA/PWGA Shoreline Golf Club Fee for the Men's Club, Golf Cart (by rider), Member Cart, and Push/Pull Cart fees by \$1 per rider to bring them in line with the \$1 increases to the Green Fees. - Increase the NCGA/PWGA Fee for the Women's and Seniors Club by \$2 to catch up to the Men's Club rate, which have historically increased at a greater rate.

-- Increased Range Ball Fees by \$1 or \$2 per player in coordination with the renovated driving range and created higher separate fees by up to \$2 per player during the weekends and holidays. - Increased Tournament Fees by up to \$15, primarily to allow for range buckets and other bonuses to be included when booking a tournament.
+- Increase Range Ball Fees by \$1 or \$2 per player in coordination with the renovated driving range and create higher separate fees by up to \$2 per player during the weekends and holidays. - Increase Tournament Fees by up to \$15, primarily to allow for range buckets and other bonuses to be included when booking a tournament.